openpolitics/manifesto/democracy.md

 Allowed expenses would be reduced to only those costs incurred as part of their job; for instance, travel and accommodation.

 Second home allowances will be scrapped, and MPs will instead have accommodation provided through parliament.
 This could be in dedicated accommodation, existing hotels, or long-term leases as appropriate.
 All MPs would be treated equally under this system.

+The overall parliamentary catering budget shall be capped at a rate of five pounds per head, from then onward following in line with inflation.

 ## Separation of Powers